JaneliaSciComp/Wavesurfer/README.txt

 The original developer of WaveSurfer was Patrick Edson.

-WaveSurfer is currently developed by Adam L. Taylor and Ben J. Arthur.
+WaveSurfer is currently developed by Adam L. Taylor, Ben J. Arthur, and David Ackerman.

 Support